Custom AI that actually answers, not vague chat that escalates everything.

 Ship, evaluate, iterate

-We deploy behind a feature flag, A/B against your existing flow if there is one, and run the eval set weekly.
+We deploy behind a feature flag, A/B against your existing flow if there is one, and run the eval set every week.
 You see exactly which questions the agent improved on, which it regressed on, and where the next investment goes.

 Stack